Tailslide/ha_light_sensor/README.md

    - Connects to WiFi/MQTT if battery state changed or heartbeat interval reached
    - Goes back to sleep

-### Wake Circuit Debug Mode (WAKE_CIRCUIT_DEBUG=1)
+### Diagnostic Mode with Wake Circuit Support
-When enabled, the device:
+When the device is started by holding down the button on boot, it enters diagnostic mode:
+1. If wake circuit is enabled (USE_WAKE_CIRCUIT=1):
-1. Continuously monitors the wake pin (GPIO5)
+   - Continuously monitors the wake pin (GPIO5) for trap detection
-2. Shows the RGB LED as green when the pin is HIGH (would trigger wake-up)
+   - Shows the RGB LED based on both wake pin and battery sensor states
-3. Turns the LED off when the pin is LOW
-4. Does not enter sleep mode
+   - Displays both wake pin state and LDR readings in the console
+2. If wake circuit is not enabled:
+   - Uses the standard LDR sensors for both trap and battery detection
+   - Shows the RGB LED based on both sensor states

-5. Allows for real-time adjustment of the trim pot to set the desired light threshold
+This mode allows for real-time adjustment of the trim pot to set the desired light threshold when using the wake circuit.

 If the device disconnects unexpectedly, the MQTT broker will automatically publish the configured will message ("offline") to the availability topic, allowing Home Assistant to immediately mark the device as unavailable.